umutcnkus/ngx-daterangepicker/README.md

 ## Build Package

-Run `ng build ng2-daterangepicker` to build the project.
+Run `ng build ngx-daterangepicker` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Publishing

-After building your library with `ng build ng2-daterangepicker`, go to the dist folder `cd dist/ng2-daterangepicker` and run `npm publish`.
+After building your library with `ng build ngx-daterangepicker`, go to the dist folder `cd dist/ngx-daterangepicker` and run `npm publish`.

 ## Running unit tests

-Run `ng test ng2-daterangepicker` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test ngx-daterangepicker` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Further help